rimutaka/posts/cloudfront-analytics/readme.md

 ## Google Analytics dashboard

-I'd guess that most readers here are familiar with Google Analytics, so I will only remind you what that dashboard looks like with a single screenshot.
+I'd guess that most readers here are familiar with Google Analytics (GA), so I will only remind you what that dashboard looks like with a single screenshot.

 ![google analytics homepage](ga.png)

 * The depth of detail in GA is many times better than what we get from CloudFront charts and reports.
 * GA has many more metrics and insights than CloudFront.

-These menus list just a subset of all the GA views:
+These GA menus list only a subset of all the GA views, compared to 4 views in CloudFront:

 ![google analytics menus](ga-menus.png)

 ## Conclusion

 CloudFront metrics are a poor replacement choice for Google Analytics.
-I will be adding a GA tracker to my [Feedback Farm](https://feedback.farm) experiment as soon as publish this post.
+It was a mistake to omit the client-side tracker and I will be adding GA to my [Feedback Farm](https://feedback.farm) experiment shortly.

-I would still recommend enabling CloudFront metrics alongside a client-based JS tracker, of which there is now [quite a choice](https://github.com/onurakpolat/awesome-analytics).
+I would still recommend enabling CloudFront metrics alongside a JS tracker, of which there is now [quite a choice](https://github.com/onurakpolat/awesome-analytics).